Do I need a Permit?

 - Am I installing, altering or adding to any gas system?

-- Am I installing, altering to adding to any plumbing system?
+- Am I installing, altering or adding to any plumbing system?

 If you answered yes to any of the above questions, contact the Town Permit Issuer at 403-443-5822 to determine your permit requirements.

 Why do I need a Permit?